dkaszews/testini/README.md

 To load your own plugin or additional dependencies, you can place those commands in the script scope of one of your tests, or a separate file such as `init.testini.vim`, as it will be sourced before all tests are run, even if it does not call `testini#suite()` itself.

-## Test structure
+## Commands and functions

-All tests are defined by first registering a suite with a call to `testini#suite()`, then adding function to the object returned.
+### `testini#suite()`

-The name of the suite is the same as the name of the file, without extension.
+Registered a suite with the name equal to the name of the file, without extensions.
 Suite names are required to be unique.

-### `suite` object
+All tests are defined by adding function to the returned object.

 #### `suite.test.{testname}`